 After having run both Mom's and Dad's Estates through the

-Maryland probate process, I have some ...
+Maryland probate process, and my sister's in NYC, I have some ...

 ADVICE TO A WOULD-BE EXECUTOR: Lessons Learned If You've Been Appointed as an

 Estate to be Probated in Maryland (or elsewhere).